top of page

 Design Insight #2: Pink Marble as Identity

 Pink marble is bold.
 It's unexpected.
 In a classical home, it's almost rebellious.
 But that's exactly why it works.
-The home says: we respect tradition, but we're not imprisoned by it.

 Bigger Picture: